SudhindraAnegondhi/cloud_firestore_rest/example/README.md

 ```

-On successful authentication,  the function returns a map with `idToken, expiryDate, userId, email` keys.
+On successful authentication,  the function returns a map containing `idToken, expiryDate, userId, email` as keys.